10 minutes Reading time

 As this is a part of the travel and tourism sector, it’s no surprise that travel booking engines are also competing in the SERPs for these keywords.

-Well done to Royal Caribbean who is ranking in position 1 for the highest competition keyword ‘cruise deals’.
+Well done to cruise ship industry giants Royal Caribbean, who is ranking in position 1 for the highest competition keyword ‘cruise deals’.

 They are ranking well for lots of these keywords with informative title tags and the correct pages ranking.